Sachsen

 Years of winemaking tradition

-The fact that top quality grapes can still be pressed here in the north-east, especially when it comes to white varieties, is thanks to a special climate pattern.
-Where the rainfall is still sufficient, the continental climate, with its 1,600 hours of sunshine, creates ideal conditions for the growing and slow ripening of the grapes.
-The constant alternation of daytime warmth and nighttime coolness ensures the development of rich aroma and bouquet substances in the wines.
+Despite its northeastern location, the area is able to produce top‑quality wines—particularly white wines - thanks to its favorable climate.
+Where rainfall is still sufficient, the continental climate with its 1,600 hours of sunshine creates ideal conditions for grape growth and ripening.
+The steady alternation between daytime warmth and cool nights enhances the development of aromas and bouquet in the wines.

-The wine from Sachsen is a rarity.
-You find it predominantly in the region itself - in cozy wine taverns and fine restaurants, in stylish wine shops and at autumn wine festivals - and of course directly from the winegrowers themselves.
-They are at home on the 55-kilometer Sachsen Wine Route which extends from Pirna via Dresden, Radebeul and Meißen to the idyllic Elbe wine villages around Diesbar-Seußlitz.
-Here cultural and historical sights are intertwined with the charming wine landscape.
+Saxon wine is a rarity.
+It is found mainly within the growing region itself - in cozy wine taverns and local restaurants, stylish vinotheques, lively autumn wine festivals, and of course at the wineries.
+These are located along the Saxon Wine Route.
+The 55‑kilometer route runs from Pirna through Dresden, Radebeul and Meissen to the idyllic Elbe wine villages around Diesbar‑Seußlitz, linking cultural landmarks with a picturesque landscape shaped by vineyards.

 Overview Sachsen

-Geographical location: In the upper Elbe Valley, along the 51° of latutide.
-The region extends about 55 km/ 34 miles north and south of Dresden.
-About 100 km/62 miles to the north there are a few patches of vines not far from Wittenberg, where Martin Luther posted his famous theses in 1517.
+Situated in the upper Elbe Valley along the 51st parallel, the region stretches for approximately 55 km (34 miles) to the north and south of Dresden.
+About 100 km (62 miles) further north lie a few additional vineyard parcels near Wittenberg, where Martin Luther posted his famous theses in 1517.

-Climate: Continental, with warm, dry summers and cold winters
+A continental climate characterized by warm, dry summers and cold winters.

-Soil types: The steepest slopes are of weathered granite and gneiss, with loess or sand deposits in some of the vineyards.
+The steepest slopes consist of weathered granite and gneiss, while some vineyard sites feature deposits of loess or sand.

-Marketing: Most of the region's vines are tended by part-time wine-growers who deliver their crop to the regional cooperative cellars in Meissen.
-There are a handful of private wine estates that produce and sell their own wine.
-The state-owned cellars in historic Schloss Wackerbarth (1730) in Radebeul and the region's oldest estate at Schloss Proschwitz (privately owned) are Sachsen's largest estates.
-Sachsen wines are rarities, available in very limited quantities, and nearly all are consumed by locals.
+Most vineyards are cultivated by part‑time growers who deliver their grapes to the regional cooperative cellars in Meissen.
+A small number of private estates produce and market their own wines.
+The state‑owned cellars at historic Schloss Wackerbarth (founded in 1730) in Radebeul and the region’s oldest private estate at Schloss Proschwitz are the largest producers in Saxony.
+Saxon wines are genuine rarities, produced in very limited quantities and consumed almost entirely within the region.

 Quotes